Stairs for Your Tiny Home

 • Easy for anyone with basic tools

-This is a great middle ground if you want something sturdy that feels a bit more like part of the home.
+A great middle ground if you want something sturdy that feels more like part of the home.

-Here we’re talking stairs built with quality wood, composite decking, or paired with custom metal railings.
-These have a more finished look that matches the porch or exterior of the home, and feel more like a permanent part of the property.
+Here we are talking stairs built with quality wood, composite decking, or paired with custom metal railings.
+These have a finished look that matches the porch or exterior of the home, and feel like a permanent part of the property.

 This option usually involves: